sn/learning/README.md

 #### Practice

 Once you have started learning a topic, I find it best to immediate practice the skill and jump straight into the deep end.
 For me personally, it works best if I learn the basics and then jump straight to the toughest parts of the skill and then work my way backwards.
-Practicing daily solidifies the knowledge and also creates the visual anchor your brain needs to remember something by.
+Practising daily solidifies the knowledge and also creates the visual anchor your brain needs to remember something by.

 Most people think that you learn purely by repetition, but I find that to be a very shallow way of thinking about it.
 The practicing engages more of your senses and allows your mind to anchor the memories more efficiently.

 #### Enforcement

-Most people stop learning after the practice step because they generally feel "good enough" to move forward.
+Most people stop learning after the practice step because they generally feel **good enough** to move forward.
 The problem with this is that you have not yet challenged your own assumptions or received decisive confirmation about what you've been learning.

 I find that this step of enforcing and acknowledgement acts as the backup or confirmation to the skill that you've been learning.
 It also adds a bit of theory to the physical skill and therefore a more complete picture.